 - planning social media workshops for scientists from the Foundation for Polish Science

-- writing an issues paper on water-related sustainable development goals for the International Water Management Institute
+- writing an issues paper on UN sustainable development goals for the International Water Management Institute

 - summarising the research projects of the Landscapes and Policy hub, and writing articles for The Conversation

-    - running Science media space online social media courses for scientists on behalf of Inspiring Australia
+- running the Science media space online social media course for scientists

 - writing about grains research, for the northern region of the Grains R&D Corporation